zriyansh/signoz.io/blog/2022-04-07-new-relic-alternative.md

 Some of our key features which makes SigNoz vastly superior to current open-source products and a great alternative to New Relic are:

-- Metrics, traces, and logs under a single pane of glass
-- Correlation of telemetry signals
-- Out of the box application metrics
-- Seamless flow between metrics & traces
-- Filtering based on tags
-- Custom aggregates on filtered traces
-- Detailed Flamegraphs & Gantt charts
-- Infrastructure dashboards
+- Out-of-the-box charts for application metrics like p90, p99, latency, error rates, request rates, etc.
+- Distributed tracing to get end-to-end visibility of your services
+- Monitor any metrics important to you, build dashboards for specific use-cases
+- Logs Management equipped with a powerful search and filter query builder
-- Exceptions monitoring
+- Exceptions monitoring to track exceptions in your application
-- Transparent usage Data
+- Easy to set alerts with DIY query builder
+- Native support for OpenTelemetry native

 ### Application metrics